Small protests appear in Havana over islandwide blackout

 Associated Press

-HAVANA (AP) — A few hundred Cubans took to the streets Thursday night in Havana demanding the restoration of electricity, protesting more than two days after a blackout hit the entire island following the passage of Hurricane Ian.
+HAVANA (AP) — The widespread power outage caused by Hurricane Ian prompted several hundred people to protest in Havana, and a monitoring group said the island’s internet service shut down again Friday in what appeared to be an attempt to curb information about the demonstrations from spreading.

-An Associated Press journalist saw a total of about 400 people gathered in at least two spots in the Cerro neighborhood shouting, “We want light, we want light,” and banging pots and pans.
+An Associated Press journalist saw about 400 people gathered Thursday night in at least two spots in the Cerro neighborhood shouting, “We want light, we want light,” and banging pots and pans.

-It was the first public outpouring of anger after electricity problems spread from western Cuba, where Ian hit, and knocked out all of the island’s power grid Tuesday night, leaving its 11 million people in the dark.
+It appeared to be the first public display over the electricity problems that spread from western Cuba, where Ian hit on Tuesday, to the entire island, leaving the country’s 11 million people in the dark.
 The storm also left three people dead and caused still unquantified damage.

-In addition to power problems in Havana on Thursday, Internet service was out and cellphone did not work

-At one of the protests, on Primellef Street, police arrived, but demonstrators remained on one of the corners.
-About 10 blocks away, on the Calzada del Cerro, other protesters surrounded a work team trying to repair a pole and a light transformer.

-The two groups of protesters were still in the streets late into the night, but the gatherings remained peaceful.

-In July 2021, Cuba saw its largest social protests in decades.
+Power was restored to much of the island within a day after the storm’s blast.
+But there still areas without service, including in the capital.

+Internet service was interrupted Thursday, then returned by Friday morning, at least in some areas.
+But it went out again later in the day, groups that monitor internet access reported.

+“Internet has been cut again in Cuba, at around the same time as yesterday,” Toker said in an email to AP on Friday night.
+“The timings provide another indicator that the shutdowns are a measure to suppress coverage of the protests.”

+Doug Madory, director of internet analysis at Kentik Inc., a network intelligence company, earlier described Thursday’s event as a “total internet blackout.”

+Repeated blackouts on Cuba’s already fragile grid were among the causes of the island’s largest social protests in decades in July 2021.
 Thousands of people, weary of power failures and shortages of goods exacerbated by the pandemic and U.S. sanctions, turned out in cities across the island to vent their anger and some also lashed out at the government.
 Hundreds were arrested and prosecuted, prompting harsh criticism of the administration of President Miguel Diaz-Canel.

-The government has not said what percentage of the population remained without electricity, but electrical authorities said only 10% of Havana’s 2 million people had power Thursday.
+The government has not said what percentage of the overall population remained without electricity as of early Friday, but electrical authorities said only 10% of Havana’s 2 million people had power Thursday.

-Earlier Thursday, Ivette Garrido told about how she hurried last week to get the 6 kilograms (13 pounds) of subsidized chicken allotted to her family by Cuba’s government and put it in the freezer, happy to have meat to get through Hurricane Ian.

-Now she is considering giving the chicken to her three dogs before it goes bad as a huge power blackout caused by the storm extends beyond two days and everything in her freezer thaws amid scorching temperatures.

 Authorities have promised to work without rest to address the issue.

-“We have never been so long without electricity,” Garrido said.
-“They put it at 24 hours, at 36, but it’s already been more than 48.
-It’s criminal.
-Who is responsible for this?”

-She has placed bottles of frozen water that had been in the freezer next to the chicken, along with some pork and sausages, to try to preserve the meat longer.
-A fan and television also await the return of electricity.

-Calls by AP to a dozen people in Cuba’s main cities — Holguín, Guantánamo, Matanzas, Ciego de Ávila, Camagüey and Santiago — found similar problems to Havana, with most reporting their neighborhoods were still without electricity.
+Calls by AP to a dozen people in Cuba’s main cities — Holguín, Guantánamo, Matanzas, Ciego de Ávila, Camagüey and Santiago — found problems similar to those in Havana, with most reporting their neighborhoods were still without electricity.

-Authorities say the total blackout happened because of a failure in the connections between Cuba’s three regions — west, center and eas — caused by Ian’s winds.
+Authorities say the total blackout happened because of a failure in the connections between Cuba’s three regions — west, center and east — caused by Ian’s winds.

 Cuba has 13 power generation plants, eight of which are traditional thermoelectric plants, and five floating power plants rented from Turkey since 2019.
 There is also a group of small plants distributed throughout the country since an energy reform in 2006.